mweel1/usa_high_level/bio/index-invest.md

 In office, I did a deal with our local government ([https://smrpd.org/](https://smrpd.org/)) for a $.01 they would get everything I do.

-I would like to be the CTO of IBM and deliver these products to the American Government, I believe around 500 to 1B, but your better at that than I am.
-I would like 30% of revenue generated.

-I'd also like to run this on the 133 Near Laguna Beach.
+I would like to find an investor with a political will where I would like 30% of profits, and fund products as they are needed and sold.

 Please visit the [impact report](/impact-report) for priority and market impacts for political discussions with the government.